turbot/steampipe-docs/docs/steampipe_postgres/configure.md

 IMPORT FOREIGN SCHEMA aws_01 FROM SERVER steampipe_aws_01 INTO aws_01;
 ```

-You can query the information schema to see that foreign tables that have been added to your schema:
+You can query the information schema to see the foreign tables that have been added to your schema:

 ```sql
 select